leesugil/fcp_silence_detector/README.md

-# fcp_silence_detector
+# `fcp-silence-detector`
-Detects silence and place Markers in FCPXML
+Detects silence in video and place Markers in FCPXML